 Primary and secondary scrubbers and degritting and sanding sections remove fine waste material for disposal.
 Heavy-medium separation (HMS) using slurried water and ground ferrosilicon separates a diamond concentrate from the crushed ore.
 Finally, X-ray fluorescence sorters are used to extract the diamonds from the HMS concentrate.

 The development of the $182m Panda underground project was completed in 2006.
 It produces approximately 2,600t/d of ore and provides approximately 40% of Ekati's output by value.

 The Koala underground mine was approved in June 2006 and production started in December 2007.
 The mine produced about 6.8Mct of diamonds grading at 1.50 carats a tonne until the first half of 2013.
 An additional 5.8Mt is anticipated to be mined from underground mining by 2019.

 In June 2011, BHP Billiton planned a $400m expansion of the Misery open-pit project.
 The mining operations are expected to start in late 2015 and have a mine-life of two years.

 The mining processes consist of excavation, cleaning and diamond separation.
 The mine employs about 800 full-time staff and 700 contractors.

-A consortium known as Ekati Construction Alliance served as the general construction contractor for the mine.
-The consortium partners include JT, Ryfran Electric, Clark Builders, Adco North, Nahanni, GAP Electric, Hay River Mechanical and JSL.
+A consortium known as Ekati Construction Alliance was the general construction contractor for the Ekati mine.
+The consortium included JT, Ryfran Electric, Clark Builders, Adco North, Nahanni, GAP Electric, Hay River Mechanical, and JSL.